Do I need planning permission?

 How to find out if you need planning and building regulations consent for many common building works.

 To find out if you need consent, there are a number of options available to you, including:

-Or, for a fee, you can ask us if you building works require planning permission.
+For a fee, you can ask us if your building works require planning permission.
 We cannot tell you over the phone.
 The way to ask is through an application for a Certificate of Lawfulness.
 This process takes around 8 weeks.

 If you live in a house, in many cases you can carry out minor works without the need to apply for planning permission.
 These are known as ‘permitted development’ rights.
 They do not apply to flats or maisonettes.

 How will I know if permitted development rights have been removed from my house?
 Toggle accordion